ARM: Discovering Agentic Reasoning Modules for Generalizable Multi-Agent Systems: Methodology: Discovering the Agentic Reasoning Module

 To address this, we introduce a practical \textbf{scaffolded surrogate objective}.
 Instead of evaluating $m$ on a full rollout generated by itself, we evaluate it within the stable context of a reference trace generated by the baseline $m_{CoT}$.
 Specifically, we replace a small, contiguous block of $l$ steps within an $n$-step CoT trace with our candidate module $m$.
 The optimization problem becomes:

 where $n = |\pi_{Rec}(q, m_{CoT})|$ is the length of the reference CoT trace, and the starting index $i$ is chosen randomly from $[0, n-1]$.
 This formulation isolates the performance contribution of $m$ to a small window, enabling direct credit assignment.
 Furthermore, the surrounding CoT context provides a powerful inductive bias, constraining the search to modules that behave as effective, incremental reasoning steps.
 This mirrors the conservative policy-improvement principle \cite{10.5555/645531.656005}, where a candidate policy is evaluated under a stable reference distribution to guarantee monotonic improvement.
 Likewise, the scaffold constrains module updates within a fixed Chain-of-Thought context, ensuring stable, incremental reasoning gains.
-In our experiments, we find $l=3$ works well, as it is long enough to expose the module $m$ to critical compositional patterns—$(U_{m_{CoT}, q} \circ U_{m,q})$, $(U_{m,q} \circ U_{m,q})$, and $(U_{m,q} \circ U_{m_{CoT},q})$—while keeping the optimization tractable.
+We pick $l=3$ as it is shortest window which is sufficient to expose the module $m$ to critical compositional patterns—$(U_{m_{CoT}, q} \circ U_{m,q})$, $(U_{m,q} \circ U_{m,q})$, and $(U_{m,q} \circ U_{m_{CoT},q})$—while keeping the optimization tractable.